thinktecture/2d-3d-usergroup-2015/readme.md

 By using query parameters you can switch, which example will be used for rendering:

-* index.html?example1 will run Example 1
+* examples.html?example1 will run Example 1
-* index.html?example2 will run Example 2
+* examples.html?example2 will run Example 2
 * You get the idea. :)

+## Cordova

+The 2D examples can be deployed to iOS and Android by cordova.
+All necessary files are within the cordova folder.
+To run, just use the provides `deploy.sh` script by executing `sh deploy.sh`.
+It will use gulp for copying the files to the cordova/www folder and then executes `cordova run --device` which will deploy to all connected devices.

 # Resources